tenfensw/txlin/porting-guide.md

 __FUN FACT:__ macOS users have an exclusive opportunity to change the VoiceOver voice used by txSpeak.
 To do that, right before ``#include "TXLin.h"`` add this line:
 ```
-#define TXLIN_MACOS_VOICEOVERVOICE "<your preferred vocie>"
+#define TXLIN_MACOS_VOICEOVERVOICE "[your preferred voice]"
 ```
-Obviously, you should replace "<your preferred voice>" with the voice that you want to use.
+Obviously, you should replace "[your preferred voice]" with the voice that you want to use.
 If you are unsure about the voices installed on your Mac, open Terminal.app and run ``say -v ?`` to get a list of preinstalled voices.

 ### ``bool txIsLinux()``
 Returns ``true`` if TXLin is running on Linux or ``false`` if it is running in either macOS or other UNIX-like OS.